raspberrypilearning/create-your-own-world/en/step_2.md

 --- task ---

-Add more code to your `player` sprite so that they can move down and right as well.
+Add more code to your `player` sprite so it can move down and to the right as well.
 Use the code you already have to help you.

 --- hints ---

 --- hint ---

-To move up, you pointed the `player` sprite into the direction `0` degrees.
-What would you have to do to move the sprite down?
+To move up, you point the `player` sprite in the direction `0` degrees.
+What do you have to do to move the sprite down?

-To move left, you pointed the sprite in the direction `-90` degrees.
-What would you have to do to move the sprite right?
+To move left, you point the sprite in the direction `-90` degrees.
+What do you have to do to move the sprite right?

 --- /hint ---

 --- hint ---

-You will need to change these two blocks:
+You need to change these two blocks:

 ![player](images/player.png)